freqtrade/freqtrade/docs/freqai.md

     This way, the user can return to using any model they wish by simply specifying the `identifier`.

 ---

+### Hyperopt

+The [Hyperopt](hyperopt.md) module can be executed with some restrictions:

+- The `--analyze-per-epoch` hyperopt parameter is not compatible with FreqAI.
+- It's not possible to hyperopt indicators in `populate_any_indicators()` function.
+This means that the user cannot optimize model parameters using hyperopt.
+Apart from this exception, it is possible to optimize all other [spaces](hyperopt.md###runninghyperoptwithsmallersearchspace).
+- The [Backtesting](#backtesting) instructions also apply apply to Hyperopt.

 ### Deciding the size of the sliding training window and backtesting duration